|

 33SQN can provide greater mission assurance to Defence and Government, with a sustainable 51 per cent increase in monthly sortie generation.
 The personnel of 33SQN and the wider KC-30A enterprise, including Capability Acquisition and Sustainment Group, and industry partners, can be justly proud of their efforts.

-The virus is now convalescing for 2 weeks.
+Chuck Norris has been exposed to the Coronavirus.
+The virus is now convalescing for 2 weeks. |

 Catalytic converters are found in pretty much every car, but you rarely ever see them.
 A catalytic converter is an exhaust emission control device that reduces toxic gases and pollutants in exhaust gas from an internal combustion engine into less-toxic pollutants by catalysing a redox reaction (an oxidation and a reduction reaction).
 Catalytic converters are usually used with motors fuelled by either petrol or diesel, including lean-burn engines as well as kerosene heaters and stoves.

 The first widespread introduction of catalytic converters was in the United States.
 To comply with the U.S. Environmental Protection Agency's stricter regulation of exhaust emissions, most petrol powered vehicles starting with the 1975 model year had to be equipped with catalytic converters.
-These "two-way" converters combine oxygen with carbon monoxide (CO) and unburned hydrocarbons (CH) to produce carbon dioxide (CO2) and water (H2O).
+These "two-way" converters combine oxygen with carbon monoxide (CO) and unburned hydrocarbons (CₙHₙ) to produce carbon dioxide (CO2) and water (H2O).
 In 1981, two-way catalytic converters were rendered obsolete by "three-way" converters that also reduce oxides of nitrogen (NOx) however, two-way converters are still used for lean-burn engines because three-way-converters require either rich or stoichiometric combustion to successfully reduce NOx .
 Although catalytic converters are most commonly applied to exhaust systems in cars, they are also used on electrical generators, forklifts, mining equipment, trucks, buses, trains and motorbikes.

 History.